tgel0/crssnt/PRIVACY.md

 # Privacy Policy for crssnt

-**Last Updated:** October 2023
+**Last Updated:** May 2025

 Thank you for using `crssnt`!
 This Privacy Policy explains how `crssnt` handles information when you use the service.

 ## Information We Process

-`crssnt` is designed to be a stateless service for generating and converting RSS feeds.
+`crssnt` is designed to be a stateless service for generating and converting feeds.

 *   **URLs Provided by You:** When you use `crssnt` to generate a feed from a Google Sheet or convert an existing feed, you provide a URL. `crssnt` fetches data from this URL to perform the requested operation.
     *   **Google Sheets:** If you provide a URL for a Google Sheet, `crssnt` accesses the CSV data published to the web from that sheet. `crssnt` only accesses data that you have explicitly made public via Google's "Publish to web" feature.